Having kids has dramatically improved Sophie White's health since she now – quite literally – needs to flee the house to escape them...

 My internal to-do list has a new filing system.
 It’s chronological, sure, but now it’s cross-referenced with activities that can be done at the same time — like brushing your teeth in the shower.
 Or tasks that can be completed with a baby strapped to your front (cooking, cleaning, wheeling a bicycle and a pram at the same time – don’t ask).
 And, of course, activities that can be slotted into nap time (work, feeding and cleaning myself ).

 Now I no longer run as a means of procrastination, but as a means of hiding.
 I’m not running for my life, but from it.
-I am fleeing The Man, Baby 1 and Baby 2 who, let’s face it, give me nothing but sh*t, both literally and figuratively.
+I am fleeing The Man, Baby One and Baby Two; who, let’s face it, give me nothing but sh*t, both literally and figuratively.